raleighquantified/raleighquantified.github.io/_posts/2018-2-21-Top-Raleigh-Contractors.md

 Also, I suspect that there are some duplicates in this dataset, though they aren't the sort of duplicates that can easily be identified and removed programmatically.
 And the dataset is just too large to do much of anything manually.

-Additionally, these permits were filed in the city of Raleigh, and many of these companies operate outside of the city as well.
+Additionally, these permits were filed in the City of Raleigh, and many of these companies operate outside of the City as well.
 In short, any inferences one might make about a contractor's financials based on this data are just that: inferences.

 <h2>Introduction</h2>
 This analysis was trickier than my previous posts in that it required me to completely restructure the data.
 In the original dataset, each permit record was its own row, and information on different contractors merely features of those rows.